philzook58/philzook58.github.io/_posts/2025-03-19-shallow_logic_knuckle.md

 For all logics (or modelling of any language), you can take a shallow or deep approach.
 In the deep approach, you make a datatype the model the syntax of the embedded logic.
 Then you make a provability relation over these trees say which moves of proof are allowed.
 Probably you also want a semantic interpreter that evaluates these trees into the basic stuff of your outer logic.

 I tend to prefer shallow approaches because they use less boilerplate and can borrow more from the host system.
-In this case, I'd suspect the more shallow I am, the more z3's special solving capabilities might be able to handle it.
+In this case, I'd suspect the more shallow I am, the more z3's special solving capabilities might be able to handle it without lots of manual intervention.

+These theories amongst others are starting to fill out the `theories` folder in knuckledragger, my low barrier z3 based proof assistant <https://github.com/philzook58/knuckledragger>

 This is a lot to bite off for a single post, but we make baby steps